Russian sabotage operations in Europe: Railway and transportation networks

 European rail and transport infrastructure has been targeted.
 On 8 October 2022, unknown saboteurs severed two Deutsche Bahn fibre-optic cables in Germany, crippling the train signaling network in the north of the country and halting all long-distance and freight rail traffic for about three hours.
 German officials stated that striking redundant communication cables simultaneously showed that the sabotage required good knowledge of the system, and some raised suspicions of Russian involvement.
 A second act of cable sabotage occurred in Germany in December 2022, when cables were cut near the city of Essen, briefly disrupting a regional rail line.

 Railway sabotage occurred in Poland, a key transit country for NATO military aid to Ukraine.
-In August 2023, attackers used a simple radio signal hack to trigger emergency stop commands on railway frequencies, halting about 20 trains in north-west Poland.
-The hackers broadcast a rogue signal, interspersed with the Russian anthem, exploiting an unsecured rail communication system.
-Polish officials viewed the sabotage as "state-sponsored".
-The incident followed the arrest of a Russian spy ring in Poland earlier in 2023 that had allegedly been plotting sabotage of rail lines and arms transports.
+In 2023, an arrest of a Russian spy ring in Poland was carried out that had allegedly been plotting sabotage of rail lines and arms transports.
 Polish prosecutors later announced that more than a dozen people, reportedly working for Russian intelligence, were charged with preparing acts of sabotage against Polish transport infrastructure and were found with hidden cameras monitoring railway lines used for Ukraine-bound shipments.
 NATO officials have acknowledged instances of train derailment attempts and other transit sabotage as part of the broader campaign to disrupt logistics.

-On November 16th, 2025, a suspected sabotage attack was carried out on sections of the Warsaw-Lublin railway near Mika, Masovian Voivodeship and Puławy, Lublin Voivodeship.
+On 16 November 2025, a suspected sabotage attack was carried out on sections of the Warsaw-Lublin railway near Mika, Masovian Voivodeship and Puławy, Lublin Voivodeship.